ricdezen/ricdezen.github.io/_posts/2020-11-28-naive-sorting.md

         minimum_index = i

         for j in range(i + 1, n):
+            # Update minimum if we found a lower value.
             if a[j] < minimum_value:
                 minimum_value = a[j]
                 minimum_index = j

-        # Put minimum element at the i-th position.
+        # Switch minimum with i-th element.
         temp = a[i]
         a[i] = a[minimum_index]
         a[minimum_index] = temp